naturalis/docker-drupal/README.md

  drush make --no-core makefile /var/www/html/
  ```

  Next you should dump and load the most recent database of your project.
+And you should be more or less set to go.